The Tolerance Induction Program® (TIP)

 Onboarding Process

-Onboarding is the first direct interaction your child has with our program.
+Onboarding is the first direct interaction you have with our program.
 This process includes an interview based on the information provided in your enrollment intake forms.
-During this visit, your child will also undergo a physical exam, a skin prick test, and blood testing.
-The results from these diagnostic tests, along with other data analytics, will help us determine the safest treatment plan for your child.
+During this visit, you will also undergo a physical exam, a skin prick test, and blood testing.
+The results from these diagnostic tests, along with other data analytics, will help us determine the safest treatment plan for you.
 These results will be discussed at your next appointment, the Launch Visit.

 All patients receiving TIP treatment require a comprehensive evaluation of their immune system.
-This evaluation involves skin prick and blood testing, allowing our medical team to assess over 300 biomarkers for your child.
-The outcome of the intake process is a molecular snapshot of how your child's immune system responds to allergens, which will be presented at your Launch Visit.
+This evaluation involves skin prick and blood testing, allowing our medical team to assess over 300 biomarkers for you.
+The outcome of the intake process is a molecular snapshot of how your immune system responds to allergens, which will be presented at your Launch Visit.

 Food Intake Questionnaire

-During enrollment, you will be asked to fill out a detailed history of your child's consumption.
-This is the most important first step in the program, understanding consumption patterns and food introduction is crucial to the creation of your child's medical plan.
-The foods that your child is currently eating will be recorded.
-You will be asked details about how much they eat and how often they are consumed.
+During enrollment, you will be asked to fill out a detailed history of your consumption.
+This is the most important first step in the program, understanding consumption patterns and food introduction is crucial to the creation of your medical plan.
+The foods that you are currently eating will be recorded.
+You will be asked details about how much you eat and how often these foods are consumed.

 Medical history Questionnaire

-Collecting your child's medical history and evaluating them for potentially undiagnosed conditions is important at this stage.
-Although it may not seem applicable, almost any condition can potentially affect the success of their treatment plan.
-It is important for us to know as much about their medical history as possible, both regarding their allergies but also in all other areas such as gastrointestinal, pulmonary, cardiovascular, endocrine, and psychological.
+Collecting your medical history and evaluating you for potentially undiagnosed conditions is important at this stage.
+Although it may not seem applicable, almost any condition can potentially affect the success of your treatment plan.
+It is important for us to know as much about your medical history as possible, both regarding your allergies but also in all other areas such as gastrointestinal, pulmonary, cardiovascular, endocrine, and psychological.

 Type of Testing During Visit